 Operating ICE vehicles account for nearly 30% of Green House Gases and are one of the major sectors responsible for carbon emissions.

 Will still be around for a while, especially in areas where charging networks are not readily available.
+Although continue to negatively impact climate change.

 We gratefully acknowledge the generous financial contribution made by the Orillia Area Community Development Corp.
 (CDC).